nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Working on the Auth0 front-end:back-end authentication project:

-- [X] Unepected 'aud' value was coming from an environment setting in variable `checkJwt` that was pointing to the correct express server, but relying on the Auth0 API server, but other configuration code was missing in order to do JWT authentication in this way.
+- [X] Unexpected 'aud' value was coming from an environment setting in variable `checkJwt` that was pointing to the correct express server, but relying on the Auth0 API server, but other configuration code was missing in order to do JWT authentication in this way.
 - [X] The JWT setup was close, just missing some code to get the correct JWT from the Auth0 API service configuration, which Auth0 documentation shows a long path to get to.
 Instead, I installed `jsonwebtoken` and `jwks-rsa` node modules and set up an Authorize component that defined a client pointing to the JWKS URI (an Advanced configuration Endpoint setting on the front-end application page), a `getKey()` method that acquires the public signing key, and a `verifyUser()` method with a nested `valid()` method, that acquires and formats the authorization token and validates in using `jwt.verify()`.
 - [X] Fixing the prior to items solved the question 'is my front-end acquiring the correct JWT': It was not, but now it is!